gollumeo/smart-slot/README.md

 Rather than over-engineering, the goal is to show what a **clean, simple, yet extensible base** could look like for a future service.

+The logic is intentionally strict and test-driven: every rule has a purpose and is covered by dedicated scenarios.

 ---